seedmaas/SeedModeler-basic/README.md

 4. **Configure OS Environment Variables**

-Some environment variables need to be set for the project to run correctly.
-Configure these variables according to your operating system:
+This project requires specific environment variables to be set for correct operation.
+Instead of manually setting these variables in your OS, you can configure them by using a `.env` file as a reference.

-- On Unix or MacOS, you can add lines like the following to your `~/.bash_profile` or `~/.bashrc` (whichever is appropriate for your setup):

-    ```shell
-    export VARIABLE_NAME='value'
-    ```

-- On Windows, you can access the Environment Variables editor by searching for "Environment Variables" and add new variables there.

-Replace `VARIABLE_NAME` and `value` with the actual names and values of the environment variables needed.
+- First, locate the `.env.example` file in the project's root directory.
+This file contains a list of all the necessary environment variables with placeholder values.

+- Create a new file named `.env` in the same directory.

+- Open the `.env.example` file, and for each variable, replace the placeholder values with your actual data.
+Then, copy these settings into your newly created `.env` file.

 5. **Place Data Files**